RadheyaM/p1-chess-space/README.md

-   - The user is greeted with a full-screen image and text clearly explaining the purpose of the site and allowing them to get involved immediately with a responsive 'get involved' button.
+   - The user is greeted with a full-screen image with text clearly explaining the purpose of the site and allowing them to get involved immediately with a responsive 'Get Involved' button.
+Some users will visit to sign up immediately and that is another good reason to include a button on the Hero Image.